Cathedral Financial Consultants Limited, advising clients since 2003.

 If my spouse dies do I get their state pension?

-You don’t inherit a State Pension.
-When someone dies, their State Pension stops.
+You cannot inherit a State Pension.
+When a person dies, their State Pension payments stop.

-However, you may qualify for a Bereaved Partner’s (Contributory) Pension if you—or your late spouse/civil partner—have enough PRSI contributions.
-In some cases, long-term cohabiting partners may also qualify, subject to specific conditions.
+However, you may be able to claim a Bereaved Partner’s (Contributory) Pension if you or your late spouse or civil partner paid enough PRSI contributions.
+In some cases, long-term cohabiting partners may also qualify, depending on certain conditions.

 Good to know

-• A short six-week continuation of the deceased person’s social welfare payment may be payable.
+• A six-week payment of the deceased person’s social welfare benefit may continue after their death.

-• Overlap rules apply: you generally can’t receive two full primary payments at once (e.g., your own State Pension and a full bereaved partner’s payment).
+• Overlap rules apply, which means you usually cannot receive two full main payments at the same time (for example, your own State Pension and a full bereaved partner’s pension).

-• Other supports may be available depending on your situation.
+• You may be entitled to other supports, depending on your personal circumstances.

 How long is a pension paid after death?